Getting Started

 </Canvas>

-We should now be looking at a white cube on a transparent background.
+We should now see a white cube on a transparent background.

 <script>